euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - A geographic location is selected (region or multi-region)
 - A class of storage is selected.
 There is a default storage class.
 - **Access Control**
-	- IAM policies and Access Control Lists
+	- IAM policies

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2NTEzNTkxNSwtMjA5OTQ0Mjc3OCwxNT
+eyJoaXN0b3J5IjpbLTIwNDQ2NDgyNzgsMTQ2NTEzNTkxNSwtMj
-YxNjM4ODkxLC0xNDMxMDY1MzU5XX0=
+A5OTQ0Mjc3OCwxNTYxNjM4ODkxLC0xNDMxMDY1MzU5XX0=
 -->